-Here are nine moves you can do in your bedroom that will burn calories and spike your heart rate – in very little space – to keep you on track this term.
+Here are nine moves you can do in your bedroom that will burn calories and spike your heart rate – in very little space.
 You’re welcome!

 Do this circuit three times, three times a week, to keep yourself a lean, mean studying machine!